 GIS Analyst & Digital Communication

-She is passionate about addressing climate change, social justice, lifestyle change and sustainable urban design.
-She likes traveling, camping, cats and good vegan food!
+Elise is passionate about urban sustainability, equity and community resilience and enjoys traveling, camping, cats and good vegan food!